zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 vcf_qual_filter.sh shell script requirements:
 MAWK, if available - we used MAWK version 1.2 (Brennan 1994).
 If MAWK is not available, uses GNU Awk (GAWK) - we used GAWK version 4.0.1 (Free Software Foundation 2012)

+Specifics to our analyses that have affected the code:
+1. We examined only biallelic variant sites fixed for alternative alleles between the reference Spotted and Barred Owl samples.
+* Field 43 in the vcf corresponded with the reference Spotted Owl sequence.
+* Field 16 in the vcf corresponded with the reference Barred Owl sequence.
+2.

 ### 2) Allele depth calculation
 Usage example: